-BCDC has adopted the San Francisco Bay Plan, which includes land use policies that apply to portions of the Planning Area and areas adjacent to the Planning Area.
-The Bay Plan, which was initially adopted by the BCDC in 1968, signed into law by the California Legislature in1969, and last updated in 2012, encompasses the San Francisco, San Pablo, and Suisun Bays and the portions of the Sacramento-San Joaquin Delta as far east as Collinsville.
+BCDC has adopted the San Francisco Bay Plan, which includes land use policies that apply to portions of the Specific Plan Area and areas adjacent to the Specific Plan Area.
+The Bay Plan, which was initially adopted by the BCDC in 1968, signed into law by the California Legislature in 1969, last updated in 2012, and amended in October 2019, encompasses the San Francisco, San Pablo, and Suisun Bays and the portions of the Sacramento-San Joaquin Delta as far east as Collinsville.

-The objectives of the San Francisco Bay Plan are to protect the bay as a great natural resource for the benefit of present and future generations and to develop the bay and its shoreline to their highest potential with the minimum of Bay filling.
+The San Francisco Bay Plan's objectives are to protect the bay as a great natural resource for the benefit of present and future generations and to develop the bay and its shoreline to their highest potential with the minimum of Bay filling.
 According to the Bay Plan, filling may only be permitted for water-related purposes that provide substantial public benefits, ports, water-related industrial uses, airports, freeways, bridges, recreational opportunities, wildlife refuges, and public shoreline access.

 The Bay Plan also recognizes the value of fish and wildlife resources.
-Policies have been established to protect and maintain remaining marshes and mudflats, the remaining water volume and surface area of the Bay Region, and adequate fresh water inflow into the bay.
+Policies have been established to protect and maintain remaining marshes and mudflats, the remaining water volume and surface area of the Bay Region, and adequate freshwater inflow into the bay.
 The BCDC has regulatory authority over all uses and development within 100 feet landward of, and parallel to the shoreline of the San Francisco Bay.